python-microscopy/python-microscopy/docs/Installation/Installation.rst

 .. rubric:: Footnotes

-.. [#anacondaprompt] On OSX or linux this is the command prompt.
+.. [#anacondaprompt] On OSX or linux this is the terminal.
 On Windows, this is accessed from the "Miniconda" or "PYME" folder in the start menu.